Why Therapy With Me

 - Adults and teens experiencing the burden of depression and anxiety.

-Additionally, I've received specific training with individuals who had spinal cord and traumatic head injuries, people facing cancer, children grieving with a terminally-ill parent, children under 5-years old needing placement in a day-treatment center, and
+Additionally, I've received specific training with individuals who had spinal cord and traumatic head injuries, people facing cancer, children grieving with a terminally-ill parent, children under 5-years old needing placement in a day-treatment center, and mentally-ill people with violent convictions or sexual offenses.

 My expanse of experience is both unique and vital because I bring a theory of practice that encompasses both typical and abnormal development.
 I understand the trajectory of development from birth to adulthood, prominant issues of debilitating emotions or injuries, and what facing death or legal sentencing is like.
 I also know when to refer you to someone who would be better suited for your needs, and will not hesitate to do so.